smartcontractkit/documentation/docs/Using Any API/large-responses.md

 The job spec for the Chainlink node in this example can be [found here](../example-job-spec-large/).

-## Choosing an Oracle and JobId
+## Choosing Link token address, Oracle and JobId

-`oracle` refers to a specific Chainlink node that a contract makes an API call from, and `specId` refers to a specific job for that node to run.
+[`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function allows to set the Link token address on the [network](/docs/link-token-contracts/) you are deploying to. [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function allows to set a specific Chainlink node that a contract makes an API call from, and `jobId` refers to a specific job for that node to run.
 Each job is unique and returns different types of data.

-For example, a job that returns a `bytes32` variable from an API would have a different `specId` than a job that retrieved the same data, but in the form of a `uint256` variable.
+For example, a job that returns a `bytes32` variable from an API would have a different `jobId` than a job that retrieved the same data, but in the form of a `uint256` variable.

 [market.link](https://market.link/) provides a searchable catalogue of Oracles, Jobs and their subsequent return types.